Equality and diversity

 4. Review and improve the way in which we collect equality monitoring information.

 The next stage of our work is to put together an action plan to deliver the above objectives and priorities.
-We will publish this early in 2017.

 Strategic Equality Steering Group

 The purpose of the Strategic Equality Steering Group is to provide strategic direction and leadership for equality and diversity throughout the council.
 It is responsible for making sure that the Council fulfils its statutory duties under the Equality Act 2010.
 The group helps to ensure that equality and diversity is embedded and co-ordinated throughout the Council.
 Its work links closely to the customer project.